These Cities (and States) Have Abandoned Columbus Day

 After re-evaluating Columbus’ legacy, Berkeley, California stopped celebrating in his honor in 1992.
 The city claimed that Columbus didn’t actually “discover” America; he simply started its colonization.
 While Columbus had power in the Caribbean, starvation, brutality, and disease were commonplace, one of the reasons Columbus Day is controversial.
 The Northern California city opted to celebrate Indigenous Peoples’ Day instead—a tribute to the Native Americans who were here all along.
 And Berkeley is far from alone.

-Since Berkeley’s decision in ’92, eight states have declared the switch from Columbus Day to “Native American Day” or “Indigenous Peoples’ Day”—these states include Alaska, Minnesota, South Dakota, North Carolina, and Oregon, as well as Vermont, Maine, New Mexico, which all made the change official in 2019.
+Since Berkeley’s decision in ’92, 12 states, plus Washington, D.C., have declared the switch from Columbus Day to “Native American Day” or “Indigenous Peoples’ Day”—these states include Alaska, Minnesota, South Dakota, North Carolina, and Oregon, as well as Vermont, Maine, New Mexico, and Michigan, which all made the change official in 2019.
 The state of Hawaii celebrates “Discoverer’s Day” to recognize the Polynesian discoverers of the Hawaiian islands and begining in 2020, Colorado celebrated Mother Cabrini Day, in honor of Frances Xavier Cabrini, a woman who created schools, hospitals, and orphanages in the United States and South and Central America.

 Apart from the efforts of these state governments, more than 130 cities across the country have taken a stand against Columbus Day.
 Some of the major ones include Los Angeles, Phoenix, Seattle, Portland, Denver, Albuquerque, and Alexandria, Virginia.
 Unsurprisingly, many Native American groups don’t acknowledge Columbus Day, including the Cherokee and the Osage governments.

 What is Indigenous Peoples’ Day?